cruisemaniac/cruisemaniac.com_website/content/about/_index.md

 date = "2015-06-20T14:02:37+02:00"
 title = "About"

-description = "About page is a page to describe who I am." hidden = true
+description = "About page is to describe who I am." hidden = true
 +++